ASP.NET Core v2.0: Introduction

 - ASP.NET Core 2.0

 To complete this tutorial, you can use command line tools and any code editor.
 Alternatively, you can use Microsoft Visual Studio 2017 Update 3.
 For more details on how to use .NET Core on your platform, read the .NET Core documentation.

 This quickstart guide walks you through integrating Auth0 into your ASP.NET Core MVC application.

 If you want to follow along with this quickstart guide, you can download the seed project.
 The sample contains an ASP.NET MVC application with a home page and some NuGet packages.
 It also contains an

 appSettings.json file, where you can configure the Auth0-related settings for your application.

 Get Your Application Keys

 When you signed up for Auth0, you created a new application.

 You will need some details about this application to communicate with Auth0.
-You can get these details from the Settings section for your client in the Auth0 dashboard.
+You can get them from the Application Settings in the Auth0 dashboard.

 Configure Callback URLs